lutzhamel/popsom/joss/paper.md

 At a slightly more detailed level, our `popsom` package implements Kohonen's self-organizing maps with a number of distinguishing features:

-1. A very efficient, single threaded, stochastic training algorithm based on ideas from tensor algebra.
-Up to 60x faster than traditional single-threaded training algorithms.
-No special accelerator hardware is required.
-The speedup results from the fact that the vector and matrix structures exposed by our algorithm map neatly into vector and matrix operations available on today's CPUs.
+1. A very efficient, single threaded, stochastic training algorithm based on ideas from tensor algebra providing significant speedups over traditional single-threaded implementations without the need for special accelerator hardware.
+The speedups result from the fact that the vector and matrix structures exposed by our algorithm map neatly into vector and matrix operations available on today's CPUs.
 Our Fortran 90 implementation insures that these vector and matrix operations are mapped onto the hardware as efficiently as